Who you are may be very different from who you think you are

 God + me = A Whole Person

-Let's look over the reasons why this is true:
+Let's look at why this is true:

 • God has your best interest at heart, 100% of the time.
 God does not manipulate you, he does not bully you, and he does not neglect you.
 In fact, he is more concerned about your well-being than you are.